Construction of sequences with high nonlinear complexity from a generalization of the Hermitian function field: Preliminaries

 and

 for the $k$-th order nonlinear complexity. \end{theorem}

-In \cite{GOR}, O. Geil, F. \"Ozbudak and D. Ruano, using the same sequence as in the work of Niederreiter and Xing and a special function with poles just in two points of small degree, improved the bound (\ref{cota N NX}) for all parameters and improved the bound (\ref{cota L NX}) for some parameters.
+In \cite{GOR}, Geil, \"Ozbudak and Ruano constructed an analogous sequence to the one in the work of Niederreiter and Xing from the Hermitian function field $\cH$.
+With this new sequence, they improved the lower bounds in (\ref{cota N NX}) and (\ref{cota L NX}).
+Their improvements are based on the existence of a function $f$ in $\cH$ with poles exactly in two rational places, and pole divisor of degree $2(q-1)$.

 \begin{theorem}\cite[Theorems 1 and 2]{GOR} Let $\bold{s_n}$ be a initial sequence of $\bold{s_M}$.
 Then, for any integer $1 \leq k \leq q^2-1$, we have

 and

 for the $k$-th order nonlinear complexity. \end{theorem}